Wasswa Serwanga

-Wasswa Serwanga (wasswa meaning older male twin) (born July 23, 1976) is a former American football cornerback in the National Football League and Arena Football League.
+Wasswa Kenneth Serwanga (born 23 July 1976) is a Ugandan former professional American football cornerback in the National Football League (NFL) and Arena Football League (AFL).
 He played one season for the San Francisco 49ers and two for the Minnesota Vikings of the NFL, and one for the Los Angeles Avengers of the AFL.
-Serwanga attended and played football for UCLA, Sacramento State University and University of the Pacific.
-His hometown is Sacramento, California where he and his brother were standout defensive backs for the Sacramento High School Dragons.
+Serwanga was born in Uganda and moved to the U.S. as a child, where he attended Sacramento High School and later played college football for the Sacramento State Hornets, Pacific Tigers and UCLA Bruins.
 He is the identical twin brother of former NFL player Kato Serwanga.